Pages about emacs, the best editor ever.

 Here is a page from the EmacsWiki on installing packages.

 A cheat sheet on ParEdit.
 Here is another one on EmacsWiki.
 A page with notes on ParEdit.
 Another page with notes.
-To enclose an s-expression in parentheses, use M-x paredit-wrap-round, and to eliminate parentheses, use M-x paredit-splice-sexp just inside the parenthesis you want to eliminate.
+To enclose an s-expression in parentheses, use M-x paredit-wrap-round.
+To eliminate parentheses but keep what is inside, use M-x paredit-splice-sexp just inside the parenthesis you want to eliminate, to the right of the first element.
+According to the cheat sheet, you can go from:

 Based on this answer on Stack Overflow, to comment out an s-expression while using ParEdit, go to the beginning and hit M-x mark-sexp, then M-x comment-dwim.
 I know everyone loves shortcuts, but now I am using a bunch of modes I got from Clojure For the Brave And True that I have decided to go with functions.